Port Moresby is located on a headland that overlooks the excellent natural anchorage of Fairfax Harbor.

 Diving Papua New Guinea: Bootless Bay Dive Sites

-The offshore sites around the Nateara & sunken barrier reefs and the much smaller Horseshoe & Quayles reefs offer some tremendous diving and when the conditions are at their best, so much so it rivals some of the best there is almost anywhere in PNG.
+The offshore sites around the Nateara & sunken barrier reefs, and the much smaller Horseshoe & Quayles reefs, offer some tremendous diving and when the conditions are at their best they can rival some of the best sites almost anywhere in PNG.

 However, the offshore sites are exposed to the elements – specifically the monsoonal weather patterns and the New Guinea Coastal Undercurrent as explained on the PNG Marine Diversity page.

 The Coastal Undercurrent is the reason why the sites are so rich & bio-diverse as it brings with it the nutrient rich waters from the deep trenches of the Pacific Ocean.
 It also explains why those sites on the outer side of the reefs are richer than the ones on the inside because, in very simple terms, they are fed first…

 Dive site map of Bootless Bay and the offshore reefs

 Diving Papua New Guinea: When to Dive Port Moresby & Bootless Bay